-Child Employment Permits
+Child Employment Work Permits

 The youngest age a child can work part-time is 13, except children involved in areas like television, theatre and modelling where they will require a licence to perform.